yoyi-is-charging/FontLoader/README.md

 ## Usage

 1. Install FontLoader module in Magisk app
-2. Install hiding modules like Shamiko rather than use DenyList
-3. Disable DenyList (since modules will not load for apps in the list)
+2. Remove target apps with font customizations out of DenyList

-To be clear, DenyList is NOT for hide purposes.
+To be clear, DenyList is NOT for hiding purposes.
 This is as topjohnwu, the author of Magisk, said.
 And using DenyList for hiding is not enough.

-Shamiko is a close-sourced hide module created by other people.
-Currently, it has not yet been widely released, you can download Shamiko from https://t.me/magiskalpha/388.

 ## Something else